SUMMER @GUS is...

 Friends + Fun, Adventure + Activities, Exploration + Enrichment!

-Join us at Glen Urquhart School this summer for day camp and summer enrichment programs.
-We offer full and half day camp and enrichment experiences, for eight weeks each summer, on our 23-acre campus in Beverly Farms.
+Join us at Glen Urquhart School this summer for day camp and summer enrichment programs on our 23-acre campus in Beverly Farms.

 Is SUMMER @GUS a licensed program?
 Every summer we are inspected and licensed by the City of Beverly Board of Health.
 In addition, we are members of the American Camp Association and have committed to being visited this summer for Accreditation.
 Accreditation Standards address all aspects of camp management and operation including site and facilities, transportation, health and wellness, operational management, human resources, and program areas.

 What are your staff ratios, and do you complete a background check?
 Our staff ratios for day camp are a minimum of two staff for every eight Chickadees, 10 Hawks, 12 Osprey, and 12 Herons.
 Summer Enrichment programs are one staff member to 12 participants unless participants are under 5 years of age, then our ratio is one staff member to five participants.
 All of our staff our fingerprinted and must complete a National Public Sex Offender, Massachusetts CORI/Juvenile, Massachusetts Sex Offender Registry Information Check.
 All staff go through an intensive interview process and a minimum of three reference checks.
 Find out more about our staff by clicking on the Leadership and Staffing information below.